hh-lohmann/jekyll-basal-scaffold/README.md

 * no Sass cache: adding [`cache: false` under `sass:` in `_config.yml`](https://github.com/jekyll/jekyll-sass-converter/issues/49#issuecomment-212600316)
     * effects in no `.sass-cache` in the source directory
 * no `Gemfile` / `Gemfile.lock` in the source directory
     * A `Gemfile` and its accompanying `Gemfile.lock` are part of Ruby programs distributed as "gems" (packages) via [RubyGems package manager](https://rubygems.org/) and describe dependencies of a given gem like "command line Jekyll" (<https://rubygems.org/gems/jekyll/>).
 Jekyll instruments its `Gemfile` [to make projects more portable](https://jekyllrb.com/docs/ruby-101/#bundler) since the statements in the `Gemfile` define the environment that is required to run without errors - but effectively it can make projects less portable since a certain environment is required.
-In practice a `Gemfile` makes sense if you are using very special features of Jekyll, a theme, plugins etc. that may fail even with another version of Jekyll, a theme, plugins etc., but in that case you should be experienced enough to maintain a `Gemfile` that fits your needs on your own and better not rely on a default `Gemfile`, or if in a special scenario required "settings" are clearly given as for [local Jekyll vs. GitHub Pages](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) or for [Jekyll under Windows](https://jekyllrb.com/docs/installation/windows/).
+In practice a `Gemfile` makes sense if you are using very special features of Jekyll, a theme, plugins etc. that may fail even with another version of Jekyll, a theme, plugins etc., but in that case you should be experienced enough to maintain a `Gemfile` that fits your needs on your own and better not rely on a default `Gemfile`, or in a special scenario where required "settings" are clearly given as for example [local Jekyll vs. GitHub Pages](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) or for [Jekyll under Windows](https://jekyllrb.com/docs/installation/windows/).
-* no `_posts` (not in the source directory and so not as default in the output)
+* no `_posts`
     * `_posts` is a crucial part in the design of Jekyll, but, on the one hand, may not be important for many environments, and, on the other hand, does not depend on a special position in the directory structure and should, also in this respect, be handled as rather content specific (like user defined [Collections](https://jekyllrb.com/docs/collections/)).